 You can use all kinds of things as a “basket.”
 Some ideas; plant pots, metal pails, dish drainers, a basket (!), large plastic bowls, tote bags, kid’s sand pails, gift bags, Chinese take-out containers, etc. Get creative.

 This is a basket for a nursing home resident.
 I chose a large pink plastic basket with a handle.
 You can store a lot of things in small containers, such as bath stuff, snacks, and photos and the basket will come in handy.

 I gathered a couple of snacks, lotions, hand creams, nail polish, room deodorizer, chapstick, an infinity scarf, a wall hanging (Thank You For Being You), a handheld mirror with a pocket mirror, and a Lei for fun!
 The total cost of this gift basket was $13 plus tax.

 3. Prepare Basket Before Adding Gifts

+I put everything in the basket and arranged and rearranged it.
+I wasn’t happy.
+Since the basket was deep, everything was set on the bottom of the basket.
 I found some packing paper in the shop and put it in the bottom of the basket.
 You could also use shredded paper.

 4. Add A Basket Liner

 I put the Infinity scarf on top of the paper.
 Isn’t that a pretty design??
-I’m always amazed at the things I find at the Dollar Tree.
+I’m always amazed at the things I find at Dollar Tree.
 (This is not a sponsored post)

 5. Add The Gift Basket Items